warren-bank/mirror-XMail-mail-server/docs/Readme.txt

       C:> nmake /f Makefile.win

-      If once you run the XMail binaries, Windows complain about missing DLLs, your system is probably missing the Microsoft CRT redistributable package, that you can download here L<http://www.xmailserver.org/vcredist_x86.exe>.
+      If once you run the XMail binaries, Windows complains about missing DLLs, your system is probably missing the Microsoft CRT redistributable package, that you can download here L<http://www.xmailserver.org/vcredist_x86.exe>.